 Basketball Shoe Cake

-For a clever twist on the basketball theme, you could always find a tutorial for making a basketball shoe shaped cake.
+For a clever twist on the basketball theme, you could always find a tutorial for making a basketball shoe cake.
 Frost the cake in your son’s team colors, and enjoy the surprise of his friends when you cut into a pair of edible Air Jordans.

 Basketball Cake Pops